 - Missed or late medicines, changes in medicine doses

-- Irregular eating patterns, specific foods
+- Not eating regularly, bothered by specific foods

 - During or after fast breathing